Question

 Resume Experts • 10+ Years Experience

-The phrase "responsible for" is one of the most overused expressions on resumes today.
-While it technically describes your duties, it creates a passive tone that fails to showcase your actual impact and achievements.
+The phrase "responsible for" is one of the most overused expressions on resumes.
+While it accurately describes your duties, it creates a passive tone that fails to showcase your actual impact and achievements.
+This phrase simply states what you were assigned to do, not what you accomplished or how well you did it.

 Better Alternatives to Use Instead